Finding Gold

 1 Occupation with self | Podcast

 So many of us are sincere in our desire for spiritual development.
-But our faith is not whole.
-There’s this little smidge of doubt that says: “Is this really true?
+But our faith is not complete.
+Somewhere inside, a small doubt whispers: “Is this really true?
 Am I not just making all this up?”
 What do we do with this?
-Job one is never going to be: push that aside.
+Our work is not to push that aside.
 Such avoidance is done with the very best of intentions.
 We just don’t want to have these doubts.
-We hope that if we ignore them, they will go away.
-This whole idea that we can stuff things into our unconscious to make them go away is the genesis of most of the hurt in our lives.
+By ignoring them, we hope they will simply go away.
+In fact, trying to push things into our unconscious—to make them go away—is the genesis of much of the pain in our lives.

-And so it is too with self-love.
-There’s a healthy version that exists in mature souls.
-But then if we fold in a few distorted currents, suddenly we end up with the wrong flavor of self-love.
-The crudest of the many forms is selfishness, where we want an unfair advantage or to put ourselves always in a better light than others.
+There’s a healthy version of self-love that exists in mature souls.
+But if we fold in a few distorted currents, suddenly we end up with a wrong version of self-love.
+The crudest of the many forms is selfishness.
+We either want an unfair advantage, or we always want to place ourselves in a better light than others.
+We need to uncover these kinds of distortions and find out why they exist.

 5 Self-alienation and the way back to the Real Self | Podcast

-The upshot of all this is that we end up held back from living by the sheer result of feeling tired and apathetic.
-We then feel angry and guilty for what looks to be laziness.
-This laziness, lo and behold, is but another symptom of our self-alienation.
+As a result of our self-alienation, we end up held back from living fully, feeling tired and apathetic.
+We then feel angry and guilty for what appears to be laziness.
+This laziness, however, is yet another symptom of our self-alienation.
+We may think that being lazy is a garden-variety fault.
+But we need to look deeper than that.

 9 Self-liking: The condition for the universal state of bliss | Podcast